Retour

 Your veterinarian will also discuss the ideal timing for spaying or neutering and explain the benefits for your pet’s health.
 They will also recommend microchipping.
 For each procedure, the veterinarian will provide you with a cost estimate to help you plan ahead.

-For kittens, your veterinarian may also offer an FIV/FeLV blood test.
-This screening tests for two contagious feline diseases.
-Even without symptoms, a kitten can be a carrier, and knowing their status allows for better, more tailored care.
+For kittens, your veterinarian may also offer an FIV/FeLV blood test, which screens for two contagious feline diseases.
+Kittens can be carriers even without showing signs of illness, and knowing their status allows for more appropriate care.

 In conclusion: building a relationship of trust